-Passcode Not Required
+Passcode Required

-A passcode is not required to stop the alert sound playing and to delete the alert.
+When your iPhone is locked, a passcode is not required to stop the alert sound playing and to delete the alert.
 Therefore, anyone can do this.
 If you think someone else might have your iPhone, you should use the Lost Mode instead of playing a sound.
-The sound option is really only useful to help you locate the phone when you are certain no one else could have it.
+The sound option is really only useful to help you locate the phone when you are certain no one else could have it-for example you know it is lost somewhere in your house, and the sound helps you to find it.

-- 2 Click Play Sound.
-The alert sound plays on the iPhone and the FIND MY IPHONE ALERT appears on the screen. - 3 To stop the sound from playing on the iPhone, press the alert if you are using a model with 3D Touch or swipe to the right on non-3D Touch models. - 4 Tap the close button (x) on models with 3D Touch or tap Clear on non-3D Touch models to stop the sound and delete the alert.
+- 3 To stop the sound from playing on the iPhone when the phone is locked, press the alert if you are using a model with 3D Touch or swipe to the right on non-3D Touch models. - 4 Tap X on models with 3D Touch or tap Clear on non-3D Touch models to stop the sound and delete the alert.